 Google Ads and Microsoft/Bing Ads represent an attractive option for brands setting up direct response marketing campaigns as they empower media buyers to reach highly specific market segments through a wide range of granular targeting features.
 And because the ads appear when a prospect is searching for something related to the ad, it’s that much easier to grab their attention and earn a click.

-Today, in the U.S. alone, there are 180 million monthly users on Facebook, 126 million monthly users on Instagram, and 90.6 million monthly users on TikTok—with the likes of Pinterest, Snapchat, LinkedIn, Twitter, and Reddit all close behind.
-Given the sheer size of these audiences (not the mention the time those people spend on social), it’s easy to see why social channels are among the most powerful platforms for direct response ads.
+Today, in the US alone, there are approximately 178 million monthly users on Facebook, 133.5 million on Instagram, and 102.4 million on TikTok—with the likes of Pinterest, Snapchat, LinkedIn, Twitter, and Reddit all close behind.
+Given the sheer size of these audiences (not to mention the time those people spend on social), it’s easy to see why social channels are among the most powerful platforms for direct response ads.
 Much like in search advertising, social media advertising offers myriad possibilities when it comes to audience segmentation, enabling media buyers to get more personalized with their promotions.

 Relatively inexpensive to create, design, and test, emails allow marketers to communicate on an individual level with target audiences who have already submitted their contact information somewhere along their buying journey.
 Direct response email campaigns can draw attention to anything and everything: flash sales, new reports, product or service discounts, upcoming events, items sitting in an abandoned cart, and more.

-The case for including connected TV in your direct response strategy is compelling, especially when about two-thirds of the U.S. population are now monthly CTV users.
-The fact CTV combines the targeting capabilities of digital advertising with the lean-back experience of TV certainly adds to the appeal.
+The case for including connected TV in your direct response strategy is compelling, especially given that more than two-thirds of the US population are now monthly CTV users.
+The fact that CTV combines the targeting capabilities of digital advertising with the lean-back experience of traditional TV certainly adds to the appeal.
 Linear TV, too, is still a good option.
-In fact, just earlier this year, Coinbase ran one of the most notorious pieces of direct response marketing in history with a 60-second Super Bowl ad featuring nothing but a bouncing QR code that led scanners to the app’s landing page offering bitcoin giveaways.
+In fact, during the Super Bowl in 2022, Coinbase ran one of the most notorious pieces of direct response marketing in history: a 60-second video ad featuring nothing but a bouncing QR code that led scanners to the app’s landing page offering bitcoin giveaways.
 It caused a huge stir across the advertising industry.

-Research shows that 74% of consumers would be more likely to respond to a text from a business if they knew the person on the receiving end was real.
-That’s quite the receptive audience!
-Mobile messaging is nothing new, of course, but it is gaining popularity—particularly over the last couple of years as brands have been scrambling to meet consumers at home on their own terms.
-There are many benefits that come with adopting SMS marketing, but as with email marketing, prospects need to have previously signed up to receive communication from you and you must adhere to many privacy practices or risk running afoul of both regulators or spam-weary consumers.
+Mobile messaging has been gaining popularity, particularly over the last couple of years as brands have been scrambling to meet consumers at home on their own terms.
+There are many benefits that come with adopting SMS marketing, but as with email marketing, prospects need to have previously signed up to receive communication from you and you must adhere to many privacy practices or risk running afoul of both regulators and spam-weary consumers.

 It may be old-fashioned, but direct mail certainly still has its place in an omnichannel direct response strategy.
-With our digital footprint hitting overdrive, Zoom fatigue kicking in, and our email inboxes overflowing, direct mail presents an opportunity for marketers to deliver something personal and tangible—an alternative for prospects suffering from screen overload.
+With our digital footprint hitting overdrive and our email inboxes overflowing, direct mail presents an opportunity for marketers to deliver something personal and tangible—an alternative for prospects suffering from screen overload.
 Brochures, catalogs, coupons, digests, or newsletters are the most traditional forms of direct mail, but brands can align them with modern advertising techniques (such as QR codes) to help recipients transition seamlessly from the physical world into digital.

 Despite the immediacy with which direct response marketing can generate results, it’s important to remember the tactic should be part of your long game.
 For instance, if all your campaigns are centered around selling your products or services, that’s unlikely to fly with prospective consumers—first, they need to know who you are.
 The proof?
-According to research by SurveyMonkey, 78% of consumers have recently made a purchase decision based on values, and 55% are much more likely to buy from a company that openly shares what they stand for.
-Break up your product and service offerings with lighter calls to action, inviting your audience to read your latest blog post, or sign up for your newsletter (speaking of which: sign up for our newsletter!).
+A whopping 82% of customers say they prefer a brand’s values to align with their own, with many reporting they’ll avoid brands they don’t feel a connection to.
+To put this into practice, consider breaking up your product and service offerings with lighter calls to action: This could look like inviting your audience to read your latest blog post or to sign up for your newsletter.
 This is all part of building trust with consumers.

 Creativity is key to engaging audiences and driving action, and one of the ways brands can strive to stand out is by incorporating video into their ads.
-A Facebook study found that brands using a combination of still and video ads saw a 17% higher rate of conversions compared to brands using only stills.
+A study by Facebook and Analytic Partners found that one advertiser who applied video advertising best practices to a campaign saw a 5.3x lift in purchase intent, a 75% uplift to margin, and a 3.8x increase in weekly revenue.
 The draw of video essentially lies in its ability to tell a quick story in a short span of time and impart more information than a standalone image ever could.
 For businesses looking to level up their direct response game, including some video alongside first-rate product shots or other visuals could make all the difference in persuading audiences to click and convert.

 With research revealing that companies excelling in personalization generate 40% more revenue than average players, the importance of getting granular with your audience segmentation and targeting cannot be understated.
 Today there is very real pressure on brands to deliver tailored offerings and outreach that meets individuals in their moment.
-Those that get this wrong may see brand loyalty wane yet those that get it right can set themselves up to drive repeat engagement over time.
-By generating relevant, recurring interactions, you can garner more data that can be used to design ever-more personalized experiences—you’re ultimately creating a flywheel effect that fosters strong, long-term customer lifetime value.
+Those who get this wrong may see brand loyalty wane, while those who get it right can set themselves up to drive repeat engagement over time.
+By generating relevant, recurring interactions, you can garner more data that can be used to design ever more personalized experiences—you’re ultimately creating a flywheel effect that fosters strong, long-term customer lifetime value.
 Examples of personalization in action can be something as simple as triggering product or service recommendations or offering customized discounts based on past purchase behavior.

 Consumers have long looked to friends and family for product and service recommendations.
-Indeed, by 2023, CMO budget allocation on influencer marketing will decrease by a third as consumers continue to lose trust in brands and entities they don’t personally know.
+Indeed, word of mouth marketing drives $6 trillion in annual consumer spending, which equates to 13% of consumer sales.
 For this reason, one of the best outlets for direct response marketing is a referral program—say, running a campaign asking current customers to refer your brand or product in exchange for a gift, discount, or any other perk that aligns with your business model.

-With competition for customers growing tougher by the day and media complexity proliferating, brands need to be savvy with their marketing programs.
-Direct response ads can be a powerful supplement to your brand building campaigns and help you nurture as many prospects as possible through the funnel.
-After all, only a tiny percentage are ever ready to buy at any given time.
+With competition for customers growing tougher by the day and media complexity ever-increasing, brands need to be savvy with their marketing efforts.
+Direct response ads can be a powerful supplement to your brand-building campaigns and help you nurture as many prospects as possible through the funnel.
+After all, only a tiny percentage of consumers are ever ready to buy at any given time.
 Direct response marketing can give audiences ample opportunities to get to know who you are, what you’re about, and what you can do for them.